syncfusion-content/ej2-javascript-docs/ej2-javascript/schedule/appointments.md

 {% previewsample "page.domainurl/code-snippet/schedule/event-cs9" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight ts tabtitle="index.js" %}
+{% include code-snippet/schedule/event-cs9/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/schedule/event-cs9/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/schedule/event-cs9" %}
+{% endif %}

 ## Adding Custom fields

-Apart from the default Scheduler fields, the user can include 'n' number of custom fields for appointments.
-The following code example shows how to include two custom fields namely **Status** and **Priority** within event collection.
-It is not necessary to bind the custom fields within the [`eventSettings`](https://ej2.syncfusion.com/documentation/api/schedule/eventSettings/).
-However, those additional fields can be accessed easily, for internal processing as well as from application end.
+In addition to the default Scheduler fields, users can include any number of custom fields for appointments.
+The following code example demonstrates how to incorporate two custom fields, namely **Status** and **Priority**, within the event collection.
+It is not necessary to bind the custom fields within the [`eventSettings`](../api/schedule/eventSettings/); however, these additional fields can be easily accessed for internal processing as well as from the application end.

+{% if page.publishingplatform == "typescript" %}

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}